What’s the Difference Between bytes() and bytearray()?

 .

-In all cases, don’t do premature optimization!
+Don’t do premature optimization!

-👉 Recommended Tutorial: Premature Optimization is the Root of All Evil
+π Recommended Tutorial: Premature Optimization is the Root of All Evil

 Where to Go From Here?